cyberjunky/RTL-SDR-P2000Receiver-HA/README.md

 ignore_capcodes.txt

-Type of filtering is ignored if a file is empty or only has commented line in it (leading with a #)
+A specific type of filtering is ignored if the file is empty or only has commented lines in it. (lines with leading #)

-The syntax for match_text and ignore_text is using fnmatch.
+The syntax for *match_text.txt* and *ignore_text.txt* is using fnmatch.

 https://docs.python.org/3/library/fnmatch.html

 So entries need to match whole message exactly, or use wildcards to match parts of it.

+While *ignore_capcodes.txt* and *match_capcodes.txt* use the exact capcode (9 chars long), description is not used in code

-This is the order in which they are processed:
+This is the order in which the filters are processed:

 ![View](/screenshots/filters.png)